danielquinn/export-wins-data/PROJECT_README.md

 form.fields["my_field"]  # A form field
 ```

-The problem for this project though is that the definition of what fields we
+The problem for this project though is that while most projects have a Django
+model on which to base a form, the definition of what fields we want to have in
-want to have in our form *is defined by the data server*.
-Sure, we could
+our form *is defined by the data server*.
+Sure, we could manually recreate the
-manually recreate the form on the UI to reflect what's defined on the API and
+form on the UI to reflect what's defined on the API and then keep everything in
-then keep everything in sync forever, but *who has the patience for that?*
+sync forever, but *who has the patience for that?*

 Instead, we have two components: